schell/renderling/README.md

 # renderling 🍖
-This library is a collection of WGPU render pipelines and types.
+This is a collection of WGPU renderers wrapped in a convenient interface.

+## Features

+* automatic resource management
+* builder pattern for lights, camera and objects
+* gltf support
+* headless rendering

 Shaders are written in GLSL. **shaderc** is used to compile shaders to SPIR-V.

 ## Definition
 **renderling** noun

-A WGPU graphics pipeline, along with simple types used to marshal data to the GPU.
+A wrapper around a WGPU graphics pipeline, along with simple types used to marshal data to the GPU.

 ## Pipelines